hpp/happyHippo/README.md

 This is important as  z is mapped from t (continuous time) hence, u(t,s) + v(t,s) also must equal zero!
 As x is a representation of real time, and y only possible in multidimensional space.

 The number of chess games explodes.
-64 squares, 16 pieces each, if each piece averages 2 or 3 possible moves => 16*2.3 after each move n, you(n) = n^16*2.3, however you at time n only hold 32 to 48 possible moves approximately.
+64 squares, 16 pieces each, if each piece averages 2 or 3 possible moves => 16(2.3) after each move n, you(n) = n^(16(2.3)), however you at time n only hold 32 to 48 possible moves approximately.
 And this number decreases with time, as chess is a stable system.
 Possible chess games explode which make chess appear unstable, but there is a finite number of chess games.
 No infinite loops in chess.
 Chess has a loop breaker, if the same position is reached 3 times the games a draw.
 All games end, and have been played in computational space => chess is a solved game.

-So if chess is a stable system as n increases the number of possible moves decreases. you(n) = e^-Llamda*m, where m = n^16*2.3, anyway bottom line as n -> inifinity, you(n) -> 0, checkMate or draw!
+So if chess is a stable system as n increases the number of possible moves decreases. you(n) = e^-Llamda(m), where m = n^16(2.3), anyway bottom line as n -> inifinity, you(n) -> 0, checkMate or draw!

+Now that we have defined chess in turns of a sampled signal (z) from a continuous wave (t,s) we can began looking at the sample increments in terms of particles.
+Implementing a fractal brownian motion system (Einstein used these to calculate avacado's #) set each move to a pixel in julia fractal space.
+In fractal space the inverse itterative function blows up, f(z) = {+,-}.sqrt(z-c), where C is the constant from current position.
+Where in chess plus would be the closest point where u'(x,y)=0 and minus v'(x,y)=0.